-"My House in Umbria” is a superb adaptation of William Trevor’s novella about four strangers who bond in an Italian villa following a terrorist attack.
-This HBO production, world-preemed at Santa Barbara film festival and set to be aired in May, maintains the outlet’s unassailable track record for producing quality fare.
+Visually lush and dramatically poignant, “My House in Umbria” is a superb adaptation of William Trevor’s novella about four strangers who bond in an Italian villa following a terrorist attack.
+Anchored by Maggie Smith in a radiant performance, this HBO production, world-preemed at Santa Barbara film festival and set to be aired in May, maintains the outlet’s unassailable track record for producing quality fare.

 Not that HBO had to look far to assemble its production team.
 Helmer Richard Loncraine, scribe Hugh Whitemore, and production designer Luciana Arrighi teamed successfully on the cabler’s Emmy-winning “The Gathering Storm.”
 And their creative synergy shows here; much like “Enchanted April,” the film exquisitely captures the tonic power of the Italian landscape.

 Nattily dressed romance writer Emily Delahunty (Smith) and her driver Quinty (Timothy Spall) speed through the Umbrian countryside toward a train station.
 Boarding the Milan-bound train for her monthly shopping trip, Emily dissects, in fanciful voiceover, the occupants of her compartment: an American couple and their young daughter, a pair of German lovers, and an older British man traveling with his daughter and son-in-law.
 A brief exchange with the young girl inspires Emily to scribble some lines.
 Suddenly, the peaceful ambience is shattered in a hail of glass and debris, but the explosion, presented in a stylized and artificial manner, seems almost a figment of Emily’s imagination.
 It is not.